rgwood/AHVLetterBuilder/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build-prod` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.
-To do a production build (smaller) without filename hashing (convenient b/c your script embed tags don't need to be updated): `ng build --target=production --output-hashing none`